 Needless to say, I was shocked.

 I was quickly refunded, of course, when I brought it up, and there was no further discussion over it.
-I merely wanted an explanation and instead, my course fee of $997 was refunded.
+I merely wanted an explanation.
+No answer.
 Disappointment and a heavy heart set in.
 Was this what bloggers these days were doing?
-Inflating numbers with clickfarms?
+Sharing little white lies to make a buck?
+Inflating numbers with click farms?
 Well, it’s happening in the author market so why not the blogger world, as well?

 Little white lies turn into big ones, and they’re just not worth it, particularly when we could have been doing better all along just by being ourselves and staying honest.

-So let’s talk about lies authors make and why they’re bad.
+So let’s talk about little white lies authors make and why they’re bad.
 For you, for me, for them.

 - Lie #1: I’m making a living as a published author.